-"If ye know that lie is righteous, ye know that every one that doeth righteousness is born of Him."
-John 2:29.
+"If ye know that he is righteous, ye know that every one that doeth righteousness is born of Him." - I John 2:29.

-"And they (Zacharias and Elizabeth) were both righteous, walking in all the commandments and ordinances -of the Lord blameless."
-Luke 1:6.
+"And they (Zacharias and Elizabeth) were both righteous, walking in all the commandments and ordinances -of the Lord blameless." - Luke 1:6.

-"The effectual, fervent prayer of a righteous man availeth much."
+"The effectual, fervent prayer of a righteous man availeth much." - Jas.
+5:6.

-"For verily I say unto you, That many prophets and righteous men have -desired to see those things which ye 'see, and have not seen them."
-Matthew 13:17.
+"For verily I say unto you, That many prophets and righteous men have -desired to see those things which ye 'see, and have not seen them." - Matt.
+13:17.